Table of Contents

 The downside to elastomers is that they can firm up in cold conditions, rendering them less effective – so, skip this design if you need it to work well in sub-zero conditions.
 I’ve also found they require lubrication around the edges of the elastomer, although this maintenance is essentially solved with a simple seatpost cover.

-Lastly, we have air damping, which is sometimes used in telescopic seatposts.
-The main advantage is that you can adjust the spring rate to a higher degree of accuracy.
+Lastly, we have air springs, which are sometimes used in telescopic seatposts.
+The main advantage is that you can adjust the spring stiffness to a higher degree of accuracy.